tcoopman/hugo-blog/content/post/the-ergodox-ez-keyboard.md

 As a last thought these things might also help:

-1. Regular expercise.
+1. Regular exercise.
 I've noticed that in periods that I excercise/fitness, my shoulder got better.
 If only I didn't find fitness such a dread.
 2. I could try to switch my mouse usage between left and right hand.
 I'm left handed and use my mouse in my right hand, switching should not be that hard if I have a left handed mouse as well.
 3. Have more attention for pain and stop and switch positions when I feel things that don't feel right.